Home > Bliss Baby Charter > What is the Baby Charter? > The story of the Baby Charter

 St Peter's Neonatal Unit

-The positive impact of the Baby Charter didn’t go unnoticed and it has become a nationally recognised tool referenced in the NHS England Neonatal Critical Care Review, Neonatal Critical Care Transformation Review, the BAPM Quality Indicators and the RCPCH QI resource map, as well as being endorsed by the Scottish Government and included in the All Wales Neonatal Standards.
+The positive impact of the Baby Charter didn’t go unnoticed, and it has become a nationally recognised tool referenced in the NHS England Neonatal Critical Care Review, Neonatal Critical Care Transformation Review, the BAPM Quality Indicators, the RCPCH QI resource map, the National Neonatal Audit Programme and the BAPM FICare framework for practice as well as being endorsed by the Scottish Government and included in the All Wales Neonatal Standards.

 The Baby Charter is recognised in national standards for providing safe, high quality services, with a culture of continuous development - precisely the high standards to which we aspire.